ziliThank/Analysis-of-workflow-of-NVDLA/README.md

     5. Dedicated Memory and Data Reshape Engines – memory-to-memory transformation acceleration for tensor reshape and copy operations.

    ![image](http://github.com/ziliThank/Analysis-of-workflow-of-NVDLA/raw/main/images/NVDLA_architecture.svg)

    Each of these blocks are separate and independently configurable.
 A system that has no need for pooling, for instance, can remove the planar averaging engine entirely; or, a system that needs additional convolutional performance can scale up the performance of the convolution unit without modifying other units in the accelerator.
    Scheduling operations for each unit are delegated to a co-processor or CPU; they operate on extremely fine-grained scheduling boundaries with each unit operating independently.
 This requirement for closely-managed scheduling can be made part of the NVDLA sub-system with the addition of a dedicated management coprocessor (“headed” implementation), or this functionality can be fused with the higher-level driver implementation on the main system processor (“headless” implementation).
+   The NVDLA architecture can be programmed in two modes of operation: indepedent mode, and fused mode.
+   **Indepdent.** When operating independently, each functional block is configured for when and what it executes, with each block working on its assigned task.
+Independent operation begins and ends with the assigned block performing memory-to-memory operations, in and out of main system memory or dedicated SRAM memory.
+   **Fused.** Fused operation is similar to independent operation, however, some blocks can be assembled as a pipeline.
+This improves performance by bypassing the round trip through memory, instead having blocks communicate with each other through small FIFOs.
+  NVDLA is a fixed function accelerator engine which is targeted towards deep learning.
+  NVDLA receives commands from the host processor via the CSB (configuration Bus) interface.
+The two independent memory interfaces provide access to storage for data feeding NVDLA and output data from NVDLA.
+The interrpt provides a notification to a controlling CPU that NVDLA has completed a task.
 ### Software
 #### Compilation tools: model conversion
    Compiler is responsible for creating a sequence of hardware layers that are optimized for a given NVDLA configuration; having an optimized network of hardware layers increases performance by reducing model size, load and run times.